 Mamhead Park (South), where Devon Sculpture Park is located, is steeped in history.
 There are a number of historic buildings.

 The Grade II listed Orangery started as a cascade house over 500 years ago.
 An early owner, Thomas Ball (1671 – 1749), planted many exotic trees brought back from his continental travels.
 A number are still standing.
-In the 1770’s Robert Adams was commissioned by the Earls of Lisburne to redo the cascade house with his classic Romanesque temple and cupola.
+In the 1770’s Robert Adam was commissioned by the Earls of Lisburne to redo the cascade house with his classic Romanesque temple and cupola.

 The Ice House